ndrean/Solid-components/_posts/2020-01-10-Ruby-proc-block-lambda.md

 ## TODO: difference `proc` and `lambda`.
 A lambda throws an error is  a wrong number of arguments is given, but not a `proc`.
 If you return from a `proc`, then the method will stop, whilst a lambda will continue.
+A lambda gives back the hand to the method if the lambda returns whilst not the  proc.

 ```ruby
 def call_proc